Skip to content

 Share

-A major gift arrives out of the blue from an unknown source.
-The donor isn’t in your database or your paper files, and no one on staff has heard of them.
-Maybe they have a moving story about an experience with your nonprofit or hospital or university, or a promise made to a dying aunt.
+Consider this scenario: A major gift arrives out of the blue from an unknown source.
+The donor isn’t in your database or your paper files.
+No one on your staff has ever heard of the person who has come with a moving story about an experience with your organization – or perhaps a tale of a promise made to a dying aunt.

 Welcome to the “faux donor”: a weird duck who promises the world without any intention of following through.
 No one, except the weird duck himself (or herself), knows why.